PhotonQuantum/actix-signal/README.md

 # actix-signal

-Stop an actix actor with its address.
+Manage the lifecycle of an actix actor with its address.

 ## Get Started